Dispersion of Multiferroic Nanoparticles in a Bent-Core Nematic Liquid Crystal: Experimental and Theoretical Study: Results and Discussions

 Here $\lambda$ is the wavelength of incident laser light ($\sim$ 633 $nm$), $d$ is the thickness of the LC cell, $\delta$ is the phase retardation of the light on passing through the thickness of the LC sample, $I_{t} = I / I_0$ is the normalized intensity with $I$ being the intensity of the transmitted light and $I_{0}$ being the intensity of incident light, $\Delta n$ = $n_{e}$ – $n_{0}$ is the birefringence where $n_{e}$ is the extraordinary refractive index, and $n_{0}$ is the ordinary refractive index.
 The bent-shaped 8-F-OH molecules form a uniaxial nematic phase with the director along the average direction of long molecular axes.
 With this molecule, the refractive index along the long molecular axis is called extraordinary refractive index ($n_{e}$), and the refractive index along the short or transverse molecular axis is called ordinary refractive index ($n_{0}$) and the difference between the two ($n_{e}$ – $n_{0}$) is called birefringence ($\Delta n$) \cite{dierking2003textures_56}.

 The phase retardation $\delta$ is calculated from the normalized output intensity by using equation (9).
-Now putting the values of $\delta$ in equation (8), we calculate the birefringence value ($\Delta n$) of the sample for a certain thickness of sample and wavelength of laser light used.
+Now substituting the values of $\delta$ in equation (8), we calculate the birefringence value ($\Delta n$) of the sample for a certain thickness of sample and wavelength of laser light used.
 The temperature-dependent birefringence plot is obtained by calculating the birefringence value for different values of temperature.
+The error estimation of experimentally measured optical birefringence ($\Delta n$) is performed using root mean square error.
+It is found that the error in $\Delta n$ lies with ±2.1 $\%$ of experimentally calculated values.

 The experimentally obtained variation of birefringence with temperature for a pure and doped sample is shown in Fig. 8.
 To estimate the orientational order parameters (\emph{S$_{m}$}), we fit the experimental birefringence graphs by Haller’s equation \cite{haller1975thermodynamic_57, prasad2010refractive_58, vita2016molecular_59},